amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 `O(1)` describes algorithms that take the same amount of time to compute regardless of the input size.

-For instance, if a function takes the identical time to process ten elements as well as 1 million items, then we say that it has a constant growth rate or `O(1)`.
+For instance, if a function takes the same time to process ten elements and 1 million items, then we say that it has a constant growth rate or `O(1)`.
 Let’s see some cases.

 **Examples of constant runtime algorithms**:
 - Find if a number is even or odd.